Cricket Creek Farm is owned by mother and son duo Jude and Topher Sabot. Topher is our head farmer and oversees the business.

 Jude moved to Williamstown with her husband and 4 children after living in England for 4 years, in Tanzania for 2 years and Washington DC for 10 years.
-While it was never in her life plan to be a farm owner/ manager and cheese maker, she has found the challenge and the adventure very rewarding– and fun!
-She enjoys working with our great group of employees and interns and interacting with customers and community.
-Her passions are listening to music, being outside as much as possible, learning a new language, traveling, and spending time with family and friends.
+While it was never in her life plan to be a farm owner/ manager and cheese maker, she found the challenge and the adventure very rewarding– and fun!
+She enjoyed working with our great group of employees and interns and interacting with customers and community.
+Her passions were listening to music, being outside as much as possible, learning a new language, traveling, and spending time with family and friends.

-Topher Sabot – Owner/Farm Manager
+Topher Sabot – Owner/Head Farmer

-Emily Cordner – Assistant Farm Manager
+Jessica Erho – Farm Manager